tiagojfernandes/azmon-labs/README.md

 4. **Log forwarding issues**: Verify rsyslog configuration and network connectivity
 5. **VMSS Function deployment failures**: Check Azure Function App service plan and managed identity permissions
 6. **Function execution issues**: Verify the Function App has Contributor role on the VMSS resource group
+7. **Storage account naming conflicts**: The lab automatically handles this with random suffixes, but ensure your prefix is ≤16 characters and lowercase alphanumeric only

 ### Debug Commands